Internet-Based Therapy And Understanding Toddler Sleep Problems

 Participant follow-up

-Of the 264 families who participated, 171 were present at the one-year check in.
-The first way families were contacted was through an automated phone call, followed by an email link to a safe website.
-Participants then finished an online survey and received a five-dollar stipend for participation.
+Of the 264 families who participated, 171 were present at the one-year check-in.
+Families were first contacted through an automated phone call, followed by an email link to a safe website.
+Participants then completed an online survey and received a five-dollar stipend for their participation.

 After one year, the intervention group was given a 13-question questionnaire to measure each child's sleep quality.
 The intervention plus routine group was given a 14-question questionnaire.
 The control group was given a 10-question questionnaire.
 The questionnaires included eight core questions developed from the expanded Brief Infant Sleep Questionnaire.
 These questions covered topics such as: